Mixtures-0218/FengWu-Weather/README.md

 # FengWu-Weather
 This project is developed based on https://github.com/OpenEarthLab/FengWu and https://github.com/HaxyMoly/Pangu-Weather-ReadyToGo.
-Thank for the authors of the two projects above!
+Thank the authors of the two projects above!

 *The code is not official and may contain some potential mistakes!
-Do not use it in commercial and formal use!
+Do not use it for commercial or formal use!
+Special thanks to Prof. Alexandra Anderson-Frey!

 If you have questions, please contact leoluo@uw.edu